ZGGSONG/STranslate/README.md

 If you like it, you can buy the author a cup of coffee.

+> Thank you to those who rewarded me

 | WeChat | Alipay |
 | :--: | :--: |
 |![wehcatpay](./img/wechatpay.jpg) | ![alipay](./img/alipay.jpg) |